tannerpace/weatherclient/pages/posts/pages/posts/bit_wise.md

     JavaScript,
     development
   ]
-Author: [Tanner Bleakley]
+author: [Tanner Bleakley]
 ---

 # Problem

-During the development of my app, [https://windysession.com](windysession.com), I encountered a critical issue: local storage was filling up quickly due to inefficient storage usage.
+During the development of a hobby project, [https://windysession.com](www.windysession.com), I encountered a critical issue: local storage was filling up quickly due to inefficient storage usage.
 Initially, each activity was stored as a string, but as more activities were added, the storage footprint expanded rapidly.
 This post explores the details, and solution implementing bitwise operations in a TypeScript enum and the trade-offs involved.

 # Local Storage Limitations